Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 Tip #1: Schedule an Appointment at the Post Office

-We frequently receive correspondence from individuals who have visited a post office to submit a new passport application only to discover that an appointment was required.
+We frequently receive messages and comments from individuals who have visited a post office to submit a new passport application only to discover that an appointment was required.
 Post offices often change their hours of operation or close their passport services.
 So, the first step is to schedule an appointment online.
+This can be done from either a desktop or mobile device.

-Passport Services more than 20 million passport applications are processed every year.
-Add to that the fact that the number of facilities has significantly decreased from 8,400, just a few years ago, to a little over 7,000 today.
+More than 20 million passport applications are processed every year.
+Add to that the number of facilities has significantly decreased from 8,400, just a few years ago, to a little over 7,000 today.
 Given this situation, the growing demand has made it almost impossible for acceptance facilities to keep up.
 Therefore, we recommend that you look for a walk-in passport office near you.

 Tip #2: Choose Your Appointment Time Wisely